Pathologist

 The four most common areas of medical pathology are:

-- Histopathology - you'll diagnose and study disease by medical interpretation of cells and tissue samples.
+- Histopathology - you'll diagnose and study disease in tissues and organs.
 Your role is integral to cancer management through the staging and grading of tumours.
 You'll also perform autopsies to determine cause of death.
+Histopathology is the largest specialty of pathology.
+Most histopathology work is lab based, and you won't have direct contact with patients.
+The sub-specialties of histopathology are cytopathology, diagnostic neuropathology, forensic histopathology, and paediatric and perinatal pathology.

 Responsibilities

-Although specific tasks vary according to your specialty, there are some responsibilities common to all specialities and you'll typically need to:
+Although specific tasks vary according to your specialty, there are some responsibilities common to all specialties, and you'll typically need to:

 - examine and talk to a range of patients, using diagnostic skills to determine what tests need to be carried out

-- support and advise clinical staff to help them choose the correct tests
+- support and advise clinical staff to help them choose the correct diagnostic tests

-- work alongside biomedical scientists while they complete laboratory tests
+- work alongside biomedical scientists, clinical scientists and other laboratory professionals while they perform and analyse tests

-- educate colleagues in the use and limitations of each diagnostic investigation
+- educate clinical colleagues on the appropriate use and limitations of diagnostic investigations

 - provide advice and interpretation of test results and the appropriateness of further investigations

-- undertake managerial responsibilities, such as planning the workload and staffing of the department, especially at more senior levels
+- undertake managerial responsibilities, including service development, quality assurance, budgeting and workforce planning, especially at more senior levels

-- carry out research and keep up to date with new information relevant to your field.
+- carry out and publish clinical research and stay up to date with advancements in medical science and technology relevant to your field.

 Salary

-Figures relate to the pay and conditions of medical doctors within the NHS - the largest employer of pathologists in the UK.
+Figures relate to the pay and conditions of medical doctors within the NHS, which is the largest employer of pathologists in the UK.

 Income data from NHS Health Careers.
 Figures are intended as a guide only.